PingGENO/Conservation_of_Regulatory_sequencing_by_Context/README.md

-# Conservation of Regulatory DNA sequencing x Context
+# Conservation of Regulatory DNA Sequence x Context

 ## Overview
 Cis-regulatory DNA elements have significantly higher conservation than randomly selected DNA sequences, and distal cis-regulatory regions such as enhancers are less conserved and evolve rapidly relative to promoters.
 This demo shows the stimulation-specific open chromatin regions determined by ATAC-seq for human immune cells are more likely to be distal enhancers and have faster functional evolution (lower averaged phyloP scores) than non-differential ATACs.